 The SRH Ponds contained water at the time of the inspection.
-The gate on the divider wall between the SRH Ponds was open, with water one to two feet deep.
-This corresponds to an approximate available capacity of 26.8 acre-feet, with approximately 3.4 acre-feet of water and CCR contained.
-Some erosion channels were observed on interior embankments of the SRH Ponds near the spillway on the South SRH Pond, and the interior east embankment.
-The erosion was mostly concentrated near the bottom of the slope and appeared to be primarily of ash, with underlying clay relatively undisturbed.
+The gate on the divider wall between the SRH Ponds was closed, with water approximately one foot deep in the South SRH Pond, and four feet deep in the North SRH Pond, for an average depth of 2.5 feet.
+This corresponds to an approximate available capacity of 21.5 acre-feet, with approximately 8.7 acre-feet of water and CCR contained.
+Some erosion channels were observed on interior of the south embankment of the South SRH Pond.
+The erosion appeared to be primarily of ash, with underlying clay relatively undisturbed.
 This erosion does not appear to impact the underlying HDPE liner or the unit stability.
 No obstruction of or damage to outfall structures was observed.

-Inspection records from October 22, 2015 through December 8, 2015 reported no problems observed at the SRH Ponds.
+Inspection records from December 15, 2015 through December 8, 2016 reported no problems observed at the SRH Ponds.